 The apostles, say they, have not enjoined the abandonment of their institutions.
 What a profound remark!
-But if men have abandoned them without its being enjoined&#8212;and if in consequence they have not existed practically during seventeen centuries&#8212;can M. de G. re-establish them practically, so as to bind the conscience, as the apostles did in nominating elders?
+But if men have abandoned them without its being enjoined -- and if in consequence they have not existed practically during seventeen centuries -- can M. de G. re-establish them practically, so as to bind the conscience, as the apostles did in nominating elders?
 If not, he causes divisions.
 He is guilty of schism in imposing that which has no divine authority, and in excluding those who do not accept that which is not according to the word.

-They tell us &#8220;that, finally, they have proved that the duration of the institutions of the Church was everywhere fixed so as that it should equal that of the evangelical economy, that is to say, fill up the interval which separates the first and second coming of the Saviour.&#8221; Where have they proved that?
-Now there is still the same sophistry here. &#8220;The institutions were to fill up the interval,&#8221; etc. Have they filled it up?
+They tell us "that, finally, they have proved that the duration of the institutions of the Church was everywhere fixed so as that it should equal that of the evangelical economy, that is to say, fill up the interval which separates the first and second coming of the Saviour."
+Where have they proved that?
+Now there is still the same sophistry here.
+"The institutions were to fill up the interval," etc. Have they filled it up?
 The law of the institution has not changed; but has the institution, as a fact, continued to exist practically?
-If it has, why so much trouble to prove that they have the right to reestablish it?
-Wherefore &#8220;discoveries &#8220;with regard to the means of doing so?
-No, it has not continued to exist, and it is because it has not thus continued that they seek by so many arguments to shew that they have a right to re-estabhsh it by other means than those shewn in the word.
+If it has, why so much trouble to prove that they have the right to re-establish it?
+Wherefore "discoveries" with regard to the means of doing so?
+No, it has not continued to exist, and it is because it has not thus continued that they seek by so many arguments to shew that they have a right to re-establish it by other means than those shewn in the word.
 Note this well.
 The law of the institution still exists; the institution does not now exist.
 It cannot now be re-established according to the law of scripture; and they seek to re-establish it, in fact, by violating the law which ever exists.

 But again: Where is the duration of the economy itself fixed in the word?
 Where is it said that it should be long, and that there should be a means of prolonging its institutions?
 For my part, I deny that this is said.
 The scriptures speak of it in a perfectly different spirit.
 I plainly affirm that nothing is arranged in the word with a view to the prolonging of the economy, unless the sleep of the ten virgins be called an institution.
 That the Bridegroom has, in fact, delayed His coming, we know; but I challenge my adversaries to shew me any ordinance of God which sanctions the state of things which is the result of this.
 I assert that the word always treats this state as a state of ruin and of sin, which will bring in the